Ensono/amido.github.io/docs/publishing.md

 ## Versioning

-We are versioning as a seperate script in order to support publishing from a CI pipeline, and to automate the creation of changelogs based on the commit history.
+We are versioning as a separate script in order to support publishing from a CI pipeline, and to automate the creation of changelogs based on the commit history.